 Colours and shapes

-Combinations of colours and combinations with other flowers also have a meaning.
-For example, a white and pink rose combined express the wish to always be together.
-Roses in a bouquet symbolise gratitude, and a single rose in a large bouquet says “you’re the person I love, you’re the one for me!”
+Combinations of colours and pairings with other flowers also create new meanings.
+For example, white and pink roses express the wish to stay together forever.
+The presence of roses in a bouquet symbolises gratitude, and a single rose placed in a large bouquet lets the receiver know they're The One.